DeerghKataria/Blackjack_Simulation/README.md

 - Evaluating the **effectiveness of strategies** like basic play, no-bust, random play, and card counting.
 - Analyzing **betting spreads** and **rule variations** (e.g., decks used, payouts, dealer actions).
 - Developing **machine learning models** to detect card counters based on gameplay data.

+## Blackjack Overview
+### Game Overview
+Blackjack is a popular casino card game where players aim to beat the dealer by getting cards totalling closer to 21 without going over (called "busting").

+**Card Totals:**
+- Number cards (2-10): Face value
+- Face cards (Jack, Queen, King): Worth 10 points
+- Ace: Worth 1 or 11 (whichever is better)

+**Gameplay:**
+Each player receives two cards initially, as does the dealer (one face-up, one face-down).
+Players can "hit" (take another card) or "stand" (keep current total).
+Other options include "double down" (double bet, take one more card) or "split" (separate identical cards into two hands).

+**Winning:**
+- Get 21 with first two cards (Natural Blackjack)
+- Get closer to 21 than dealer without busting
+- Dealer busts whilst you don’t

+### Player Actions

+- **Hit:** Draw another card from the deck to add to your hand total.
+You can hit multiple times until you either stand, double down, or bust (exceed 21).

+- **Stand:** Keep your current hand total and end your turn without drawing any additional cards.
+Play then moves to the next player or the dealer.

+- **Double Down:** Double your original bet and receive exactly one more card, after which you must stand.
+This action is only available on your first two cards (or sometimes after splitting).

+- **Split:** When dealt two cards of the same rank, you can split them into two separate hands by placing an additional bet equal to your original wager.
+Each hand is then played independently, starting with one additional card dealt to each.

+- **Surrender:** Forfeit half of your bet and give up your hand without playing it out.
+This option is typically only available on your first two cards and before taking any other action.
+Not all casinos offer surrender.

+- **Insurance:** When the dealer's up card is an Ace, you can place a side bet (up to half your original bet) that the dealer has blackjack.
+If the dealer has blackjack, insurance pays 2:1; otherwise, you lose the insurance bet and the hand continues normally.

+### House Edge

+House edge represents the mathematical advantage the casino holds over players in blackjack, expressed as a percentage of each bet.
+With basic strategy, the house edge typically ranges from 0.5% to 1%, meaning the casino expects to win 50 cent to $1 for every $100 wagered over time.

+### Basic Strategy
+Basic strategy is a mathematically-derived set of playing decisions that minimises the house edge in blackjack.
+It tells players the statistically optimal action (hit, stand, double, split, or surrender) for every possible combination of player hand and dealer up card.
+Developed through computer analysis of millions of hands, basic strategy reduces the house edge to approximately 0.5% when followed perfectly.
+The strategy varies slightly depending on specific game rules and number of decks used.

+### Card Counting
+Card counting is a legal strategy that tracks the ratio of high cards (10s, face cards, Aces) to low cards (2-6) remaining in the deck.
+When more high cards remain, players have a statistical advantage and should increase their bets.
+The most common system assigns values to cards (+1 for low cards, -1 for high cards) to maintain a running count.
+Whilst not illegal, casinos ban suspected counters and use countermeasures like frequent shuffling and multiple decks to reduce effectiveness.

+### Rule Variations
+There are many different variations of blackjack depending on how the casino sets the rules.
+Some common rules that vary include:

+- **S17/H17:** This indicates how the dealer plays.
+For S17, the dealer will stand if they receive a soft 17 or higher (hand with an ace equal to 17 or higher).
+They will also stand on any hard 17 or higher.
+If the rule is H17, the dealer will only stand when they receive a hard 17 or higher.
+- **Double after Split (DAS):** If allowed, players can double on a split hand.
+- **Late Surrender (LS):** If allowed, players can surrender their hand after seeing the dealer's up card.
+- **Natural Blackjack Payout:** Most casinos offer a 3:2 payout when a player hits a natural blackjack (two card hand equal to 21).
+However, some casinos have recently started to offer a 6:5 payout.
+Some don't even offer an additional payout, only paying 1:1.

 ## Project Overview